 The fuel transfer canal/spent fuel pool cleanup system is a liquid processing system which can process water from the spent fuel pool and/or the fuel transfer canal.
-For the corresponding P6ID's see references 4, 5, and 6.
+For the corresponding P&ID's see references 4, 5, and 6.
 Some valves identified herein have been given an instrumentation designator as well as a valve number.
 When this occurs, the instrument designator is shown in parentheses after the valve number.

-The spent fuel pool (SFP) and the deep end of the fuel transfer canal (FTC) will be filled with water to a level of 327 ft.-8 in.
-A dam with top elevation 328 ft.-2 in. separates the shallow and deep ends of the FTC.
+The Spent Fuel Pool (SFP) and the deep end of the Fuel Transfer Canal (FTC) will be filled with water to a level of 327'-3" + 8.
+A dam with top elevation 328'-2" separates the shallow and deep ends of the FTC.

 Two vertical submersible well pumps, P-3A/B, are located in the FTC.
 Each is capable of pumping a net 200 gpm.
 A 20 gpm continuous recycle protects the pump motor.
-P-3A/Btake suction from trough-type skimmer U-7 via a 6 inch flexible hose.
+P-3A/B take suction from trough-type skimmer U-7 via a 6 inch flexible hose.
 A secondary, 4 inch, subsurface inlet below the skimmer will prevent pump starvation due to skimmer congestion.